About

 I-Jun

-My Principles
+My Principle

-Leave only ash, hair and footprints”
+Leave only ash, hair and footprints.

-Based on the Leave no Trace principle.
 The Idea is that I don’t want to make a negative impact on the world around me.
 My travels and existence should not hinder nature or anybody else.
 I already practice this principle in my day-to-day life, always making sure I do not leave anything behind.

 So why the addition of Ash and Hair?

+Of Course I can not NOT leave foot-prints while walking.
 But I think I do need to permit myself to “exist” and leave traces of my existence.
 So along with the ash and hair I will leave behind on the regular, these are the “necessary evils” of me wanting to hike and travel.
-But if I can help it, I want to leave the places I’ve been, better then I found them.
+But if I can help it, I want to leave the places I’ve been, better than I found them.

 Cleaning my own garbage is the least I can do!